San7o/hive-operator/docs/DESIGN.md

 When a pod is changed, we want to update both HiveData and the eBPF map.
 To achieve, this we need a pod controller.
-There are two main operations we are concearned about with pods: pod creation and pod termination.
+There are two main operations we are concerned about with pods: pod creation and pod termination.
 - creation: upon creation, the controller should send a reconcile request for HivePolicy so that new HiveData will